NirmalHegde/Tic-Tac-Toe/README.md

 # tuq-tac-toe
 Replica of Tic Tac Toe made for Tuq job application.
-Implemented user interface.
+Implemented user interface using Tkinter in Python.

 ## How to Use